Sharumathiselvi98/ISO27001-implementation-roadmap/ISO27001-Implementation-Roadmap.md

 | **Current state** | No ISMS, no formal risk register, ad hoc IT practices, no dedicated security role |
 | **Trigger for the project** | A key B2B client has requested evidence of information security controls before renewing a contract |

-This profile draws on skills I've developed in similar contexts — data integrity auditing, POS/import pipeline troubleshooting, and multi-system product data synchronization — so the risk scenarios below are grounded in plausible, concrete situations rather than abstract examples.
+This profile draws on skills I've developed in similar contexts - data integrity auditing, POS/import pipeline troubleshooting, and multi-system product data synchronization; so the risk scenarios below are grounded in plausible, concrete situations rather than abstract examples.

 ---